josephaw1022/AzureCertificationStudying/az-204/notes/Preparing for AZ-204/Episode1-PostEpisodeStudyingPlan.md

 - Memorize hosting tiers and the characteristics of each

 - Write examples for multiple functions wtih different trigger types, input bindings and output bindings.

 - Terraform modules of the multiple azure functions that use a different tier. so one for each tier or multiple for each tier. just learn the nuances of each hosting tiers.

+- then deploy one of these functions via ui, another via az cli, another via func cli, and another via azd cli